3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams: Comparison of observations and simulations

 \subsection{Quiet Sun and HD synthetic data}

-In Fig.~\ref{intonly} a relatively quiet area from the observations is compared with the HD simulation synthetic data for all the heights sampled.
+In Fig.~\ref{intonly}, a relatively quiet area from the observations is compared with the HD simulation synthetic data for all the heights sampled.
 Since intensity and temperature maps look essentially the same, we show only intensity and temperature gradient maps.
-All the maps, at each height, from both synthetic data and observations have the same scale pairwise.
-The intensity maps for the synthetics shown in the left column are not calibrated to HolMul so that the difference in overall intensity is visible.
+All the maps, at each height, have the same scale pairwise (each pair of synthetic data and observations).
+The intensity maps for the synthetics shown in the left column are not calibrated to HolMul, so that the difference in overall intensity is visible.
 In the right half of Fig.~\ref{intonly}, temperature gradient maps computed as described in the previous sections are shown.
 The similarity between observations and simulations is striking.

 The deepest layer (position (7) or 3.56~$\mathrm{g\ cm^{-2}}$) shows an excellent match in both morphology and overall intensity level between simulations and synthetics.
 However, what is remarkable is the similarity in the deep gradient maps ($G_{67}$ at 3.30~$\mathrm{g\ cm^{-2}}$ and $G_{57}$ at 3.09~$\mathrm{g\ cm^{-2}}$ ) as (7) is the filter position affected by the largest errors.
-Despite being large, such errors are systematic and structure dependent, as seen in the previous section, and thus they affect structures present in both synthetics and observations in the same way.
+Despite their large size, such errors are systematic and structure dependent, as seen in the previous section.
+Thus they affect structures present in both synthetics and observations in the same way.
 At this depth, both synthetic and observational temperature gradient maps show the interior of granules nearly uniformly as high-gradient structures and intergranular lanes as low-gradient structures.
 This is a pattern that holds up to the gradient maps at 1.15~$\mathrm{g\ cm}^{-2}$, with the difference between granules and intergranular lanes gradually decreasing with height.

 The observational gradient map at position $G_{56}$ is clearly noisier than the rest and appears very different from that of the simulations.
 Position (6) is polluted by the strong \ion{Al}{i} blend, thus presenting mixed information from the different heights.
 The presence of the blend shifts the formation height higher, effectively making it closer to position (5) than to position (7).
-This reduces the baseline from which gradients are computed, thus causing noise to become more visible.
+This reduces the baseline from which gradients are computed, causing noise to become more visible.